River discharge means the volume of water flowing through a river.

-The Velocity of Flow then Calculates by Dividing the distance traveled by the Float by the time taken to travel that distance.
+The Velocity of Flow then Calculates by Dividing the distance travelled by the Float by the time taken to travel that distance.

 This Method Directly gives the Value of Average Velocity.

-It consists of a Wooden Rod or a Metallic Rod Weighted at the bottom, so as to keep it Vertical or Inclined while traveling.
+It consists of a Wooden Rod or a Metallic Rod Weighted at the bottom, so as to keep it Vertical or Inclined while travelling.